joel-beck/readnext/README.md

 The project is under active development.
 Below you find the installation instructions and a brief overview of the package.
-Check out the [documentation](https://joel-beck.github.io/readnext/) for background information about the citation-based methods and language models that are used in this project as well as a comprehensive user guide.
+Check out the [documentation](https://joel-beck.github.io/readnext/) for background information about the citation-based methods and language models that are used in this project as well as details how to reproduce all results and customize the package to your individual needs.

 ## Quick Look